null

 Even if diamonds have an identical shape and weight, they are not necessarily similarly sized.
 Diamond carat size is determined by how it is cut (dimensions) and its depth.
 A diamond with less depth has a larger diameter (size) and vice versa—doubling diamond carat weight does not double size since the diamond is larger in both diameter and depth.

 Each shape has a unique look.
-Diamonds that weigh equal but are cut to different shapes will have different sizes (diameter and depth), which is why some shapes appear "larger" than others.
+Diamonds that weigh equally but are cut into different shapes will have different sizes (diameter and depth), which is why some shapes appear "larger" than others.
 The preference for shape is individual.
 Most diamonds are cut "Round," but many shoppers prefer other shapes.

 Diamond Carat Weight Main Classes Are: